sheikhalif/marioProcessing/README.md

 5/28 : added aesthetic features like a light blue background and started a new parent class backgroundItems with two child classes, the background class and a tree class.
 There will be two more background features, rocks and clouds.
 5/29 : added random rocks and clouds
 5/30 : worked on killerBird class with normal flight mode and attack mode
-5/31 : worked on pitfall trap and got it's display, move, and check functions working
+5/31 : worked on pitfall trap and got it's display, move, and check functions working 6/2 : finished poisonTrap class and all functions assoiciated